lgcookie/belectric_bess_boards_docs/docs/source/index.rst

 Everyday, data is pulled from numerous sources, transformed and then displayed.
 This documentation outlines the methodology and assumptions used to generate an *estimation* of revenues earned by BESS across different markets.

-..
-Check out the :doc:`how_is_it_made` section for further information on how it is created, including
-.. how to :ref:`installation` the project.

 .. note::